 -1/4 cup / 35 g confectioners’ sugar

--1 egg (2 oz. / 50 g), lightly beaten (Note: This is one large in the USA and Canada, and the -equivalent of a UK or European medium egg.
+-1 egg (2 oz. / 50 g), lightly beaten (Note: This is one large in the USA and Canada, and the -equivalent of the UK or European medium egg.

 -9 oz. / 250 g pink candied nuts, chopped (recipe here)